alexmsalmeida/protean/README.md

 # Functional annotation of protein sequences

 This is a Snakemake workflow for functional annotation of a protein FASTA using [eggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper/wiki), [dbCAN2](https://bcb.unl.edu/dbCAN2/) and [KOFams](https://www.genome.jp/tools/kofamkoala/).
-It has been optimized for annotation of a large collection of proteins (>1 million).
+It has been optimized for annotation of large collections of proteins (>1 million).
 For characterizing functional pathways at a genome level I suggest having a look at [DRAM](https://github.com/shafferm/DRAM).

 ## Installation